An overview of online reputation for businesses

 - Employees?
 They’re all on Facebook.

 - The personal life of executives and Executives is analyzed online too.

 A business’s reputation is that business.
-The reputation determines whether the business will sell, hire, exist, implode, or prosper.
+The firms reputation determines whether the business will sell, hire, exist, implode, or prosper.

 Reputation is marketing